duartej/dvanalysis-jobconfig-bker/README.md

 and each commit should be provided as:
 ```
 Subject in one concise line.
-RELEASE: XXXXX
+RELEASE: XXXXX  [NEED DEP]

 BODY (if applies), more extense explanation about the commit, focused in
 the what and why of the commit

+DEP: DEP1, DEP2, ...
 ```
-As a commit per file is mandatory, therefore
+A commit per file is mandatory.
+It can be one-line commit if the executable can run out-of-the-box with the file and the particular release pointed out.
+If not, i.e., if it needs extra packages, then the subject should contain the **[NEED DEP]** word and the commit BODY is needed.
+The dependecies are listed at the end of the BODY in a comma-separated list
   * *RELEASE* is the recommended (or minimum) EXECUTABLE release needed by the file
+  * *DEP:* comma-separated list of dependencies needed by the EXECUTABLE to run the filee in the RELEASE